aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/eps-metadata-management/modify-eps-metadata-add-array-items/_index.md

 // ExEnd:3
 ```

-Here, we're setting up the initial input stream for the EPS file and creating a `PsDocument` instance.
+Here we open the source EPS file and create a `PsDocument` object that represents the whole document in memory.

 ## Step 2: Get XMP metadata